 Let’s face it.
 By now you’ve seen a few hilarious TikToks and probably even tried some of the trendy dances.
 The platform is fun and extremely engaging.
 Your opportunity to jump in has never been easier.

 To really succeed on TikTok all you have to do is BE ON TikTok.
 I hope you read that twice.
 You 100% should be on TikTok.
 Why not?
 Gen Z’s are extremely passionate about the social sector and taking care of the world.
 There are so many problems in the world that some of us are completely unaware of.
 You have the ability to teach and inspire the new generation of donors.
 The only pillar for success here is.

 The best way to drive success here is to jump into trends that relate to your mission or organization and share your message.

 YouTube Demographics 2022

-2+ billion active users and a widespread age group with 15-35-year-olds being most active.
-Youtube becomes the ultimate place to share your why, your what, and most importantly, your how.
+2+ billion active users and a widespread age group with 15-35-year-olds being the most active.
+Youtube becomes the ultimate place to share your WHY, your WHAT, and most importantly, your HOW.

 Over 62% of users log in daily.
 Building your subscriber list and having a place for longer videos will be the greatest dream.

 Youtube users are looking for education and entertainment.
 Knowing this provides you with the steps and ideas you need to plan out your brand awareness strategy.
 Instead of forcing your long videos to Facebook, Instagram, and Twitter and getting less and less engagement, you can post them to Youtube and not only increase engagement but also allow users to really see what you all do.

 The two pillars for successful YouTube engagement are.

 You want to ensure that your content is educational and that users watching are learning something new.
 What can we learn from your impact, mission, or organization?
 Share with us what you all do and how you do it.
 Stories of impact can go a long way.
 This will not only educate but also entertain the audience.